This Administrative Essential covers:

 If your county has adopted minimal standards as part its plan of service, you should work with your board to ensure that you have sufficient funding and resources to meet those standards each year, or your municipality could lose the right to exempt itself from the county library tax. [s.
 43.64 (2m)]

-Computing and networking technologies, in all their various forms, are becoming an integral part of almost all library services.
+Computing and networking technologies, in all their various forms, are an integral part of almost all library services.
 To help make certain these technologies are used in an efficient and cost effective manner, libraries should develop a technology plan.
 Ideally, any technology plan will be part of a broader long-range plan encompassing all library services.

 A plan outline